verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 ### LLVM Intermediate Presentation (IR)

 It is the most important design in LLVM, that any languages compiled to IR format, could reuse the target platform code generation and assembling, with lots of optimization libraries.
-So WebAssembly is derived from the IR format and other LLVM-based programming languages could also easily be transformed to WebAssembly format.
+So WebAssembly is derived from the IR format and other LLVM-based programming languages could also easily be transformed into WebAssembly format.

 ```bash
 $ /path/to/emsdk/upstream/bin/clang --target=wasm32 -I /path/to/emsdk/upstream/emscripten/cache/sysroot/include -emit-llvm -S hello.c -o hello.ll -v